-What to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug
+What to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug rules and restrictions on coverage, and cost information, see "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits and Your Cost Share" section

 Your benefits as a Member of our plan include coverage for many prescription drugs.
-Please refer to our Kaiser Permanente 2018 Kaiser Permanente 2018Comprehensive Formulary.
+Please refer to our Kaiser Permanente 2019 Comprehensive Formulary.
 To be covered, the Part D drug must be used for a medically accepted indication.
 (A "medically accepted indication" is a use of the drug that is either approved by the federal Food and Drug Administration or supported by certain reference books.)

 - This section is about your Part D drugs only.
-To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time - For details about what we mean by Part D drugs, the Kaiser Permanente 2018 Comprehensive Formulary, rules and restrictions on coverage, and cost information, see "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits and Your Cost Share" section
+To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time - For details about what we mean by Part D drugs, the Kaiser Permanente 2019 Comprehensive Formulary,